MicrosoftDocs/sql-docs/docs/big-data-cluster/concept-data-persistence.md

 > [!WARNING]
 > Running without persistent storage can work in a test environment, but it could result in a non-functional cluster.
 Upon pod restarts, cluster metadata and/or user data will be lost permanently.
 We do not recommend to run in this configuration.

-This section provides more examples on how to configure storage settings for your SQL Server big data cluster deployment.
+[Configure storage](#config-samples) section provides more examples on how to configure storage settings for your SQL Server big data cluster deployment.

 ## AKS storage classes